-Five of the nine students who required faculty review were recruited by revenue sports as defined by the UNC system: football, men's basketball, and women's basketball.
-The other four students were recruited by four different non-revenue sports.
+Six of the nine students who required faculty review in 2015 were recruited by revenue sports as defined by the UNC system: football, men's basketball, and women's basketball.
+The other three students were recruited by three different non-revenue sports.